ajineer/RATIO/docs/Stories.md

 ### Invoices

 - User can view invoices of their accounts
-- User can edit an accounts invoice (allowed to edit: recurring, due date, and frequency)
+- User can edit an account's invoice (allowed to edit: paid status, amount, recurring, due date, and frequency)

 ### Transactions